Planning to start designing a training program and need some help? Here are 7 tips that you should find useful to get started!

 - Equipment and Facilities – be clear on what facilities and tools you can design the course materials with if designing for a client.
 Will it be okay for you to use a PowerPoint presentation as part of the materials?
 Or if this is a computer-based course (such as because you are teaching computer programming) what software and hardware will be available for students?

 Next continue with the following steps:

 Create a clear set of objectives that in essence are the outcome for the training.

 If designing the training program for a client, then get the client to sign off on these objectives.

 These objectives will form the basis of the actual training materials.

 - Work through each objective one at a time and in order as you work your way through the materials.

-- Proofread all materials. if designing for a client or in-house, you may need to have their SME (Subject Matter Expert) cross-check the materials if you are designing training inhouse
+- Proofread all materials.
+If designing for a client or in-house, you may need to have their SME (Subject Matter Expert) cross-check the materials.

 4. Ensure You Include Activities & Consider Pedagogy